mangrovedao/mangrove-core/src/strategies/AUDIT_TRAIL.md

 - `_newOffer`'s computation of new gasprice is factored out for clarity in `deriveAndCheckGasprice`.
 The computation is unchanged.
 Function now returns both the `offerId` assigned by Mangrove to the new offer and a byte32 which is non empty when Mangrove reverted with a reason, and `noRevert` argument was set to `true`.
 - giving `max(uint).type` in the `gasreq` argument of both `_updateOffer` and `_newOffer` is no longer interpreted as requiring `offerGasreq()`.
 - `retractOffer` is no longer a public function of Forwarder.
 An internal `_retractOffer` is provided for Forwarder starts (in accordance to the IOfferLogic interface change above).
-- Offer owner can no longer be mapped to another address via the `__reserve__` hook that has disappeard (see `MangroveOffer` change).
+- Offer owner can no longer be mapped to another address via the `__reserve__` hook that has disappeared (see `MangroveOffer` change).
 It has no impact on `MangroveOrder` which was not using this hook.

 ### src/strategies/routers/AbstractRouter.sol

 - external storage contract is removed (see MangroveOffer).
 - Cosmetic changes in naming.
 In particular auth error messages are made uniform. `reserve` has been replaced by `reserveId` to take into account the fact that routers interpret this field differently (SimpleRouter forwards liquidity to this address, AavePooledRouter just use the address to label shares of the pool). `reserveBalance` is now called `balanceOfReserve` and requires `reserveId` argument.
-- Log emition when binding/unbinding to a maker contract.
+- Log emission when binding/unbinding to a maker contract.
 - router's checklist has been simplified and can be called from an arbitrary address.

 ### src/strategies/routers/SimpleRouter.sol

 - propagating naming scheme changes from AbstractRouter.
-We use `owner` instead of `reserveId` in simple router to reflect the fact that funds are transfered to offer owners.
+We use `owner` instead of `reserveId` in simple router to reflect the fact that funds are transferred to offer owners.

 ### src/strategies/utils/TransferLib.sol

-- `transferTokensFrom` and `transferTokens` where added as plural implementation of `transferToken` and `transferTokenFrom` of the same library (in order to allow mutliple transfers in the same call).
+- `transferTokensFrom` and `transferTokens` where added as plural implementation of `transferToken` and `transferTokenFrom` of the same library (in order to allow multiple transfers in the same call).
 - note that these function do not return success but revert on failure (to avoid returning an unwieldy array of booleans).